jyeshe/rankex/README.md

 A ranking/leaderboard library for Elixir based on ETS.

+It maps score (integer or float) to a integer id or UUID.

 It's leveraged on ETS ordered set once it can also order some kinds of records with a tuple as key.

 This way all operations regarding sorting is given for granted within a bulletproof cache.

-For performance reasons, update and delete operations require the previous score.
+For performance reasons, update and delete operations require the previous score which allows this mapping (id->score) to be stored in users cache without duplicity.

 Supports: